Ponna-Rajesh/Ponna-Rajesh/README.md

 * 🌍  I'm based in INDIA - Hyderabad
 * ✉️  You can contact me at [rajeshponna78@gmail.com](mailto:rajeshponna78@gmail.com)
 * 🔗 Connect with me on LinkedIn: [LinkedIn](https://www.linkedin.com/in/ponna-rajesh-8229302a8/)
-* 🧠  I'm learning React JS .
+* 🧠  I'm  React JS Developer .
 * 🤝  I'm open to collaborating on JavaScript and React JS
 ### CAREER OBJECTIVE:
 * "I am a dedicated Frontend Web Developer with a passion for creating visually stunning and user-friendly websites.
 Leveraging a solid foundation in HTML, CSS, and JavaScript.I'm looking for a role in a creative team where I can learn more, stay updated on new technologies, and be a crucial part of creating fantastic digital experiences."